It is not uncommon for farmers to find a goat, that appeared perfectly healthy yesterday, with its feet in the air today.

 Only to suddenly go off her feed and die within a matter of a day or two, as a result of one quite minor case of stress which was nevertheless the ‘final straw’.

-If this is the case, it is probable that stress will be less of a problem if we’re talking about captured ferals specifically as they become more acclimatised to the farm life, and less evident among their farm-born progeny.
+If this is the case, it is probable that stress will be less of a problem if we’re talking about captured ferals specifically as they become more acclimatized to the farm life and less evident among their farm-born progeny.